 The goal of this on-the-land camp is very similar to the First Fish and First Hunt traditional cultural camps that TH hosts.
 Traditional and cultural practices and teachings are the main focus of this harvest camp, situated at the newly constructed camp at Fortymile.
-The camp was held September 22-25, 2017.
+The camp was held August 23-26, 2019 in order to try to get more youth to attend.
 The camp's main focus includes; harvesting fish, meat and berries from the area, and workshops on site to teach proper processing of the foods that are gathered.
 Fortymile camp is located close to the confluence of the Fortymile River and the Yukon River.